Main Menu

 GRIB files are a very clever way to send weather data across the internet.
 Rather than sending a picture of a weather map, instead it's possible to send a computerised description of the map, eg something like "draw a wind barb here pointing at an angle 20 degrees and show the wind strength as 20 knots" can be send much more compactly as a few "bits and bytes" than it can by sending a picture of such a wind arrow.
 So the GRIB data is computer data and not directly viewable and instead you need a program to draw the data out on the screen.

 There are a number of such programs and they vary dramatically in cost and ease of use.
-Two of our favourites (because they are free) are:
+Three of our favourites (because they are free) are:

 However, there are also a lot of other very good GRIB plotters, eg: